-Instruction within this model extends beyond physical self-defense, although that is clearly a key element, should a potential victim choose to fight back.
-Core skills include situational awareness and hazard recognition; boundary-setting and verbalization; physical defense; and follow-up reporting and support to regain a sense of safety after an assault.
+Instruction within this model extends beyond physical self-defense, although that is clearly a key element.
+Core skills include situational awareness and risk assessment; boundary-setting; physical skills; and follow-up reporting and support.
 The skill sets to teach integrated Empowerment Self-Defense curricula are therefore unique and require specialized experience and training.

-The goal of the following revisions is to introduce processes that will enable more instructors to become certified in Empowerment Self-Defense, while ensuring consistency and parity as a mark of excellence.
+The goal of the following process is to introduce processes that will enable more instructors to become certified in Empowerment Self-Defense, while ensuring consistency and parity as a mark of excellence.

 Certification Process – Individuals

 The NWMAF certification requirements for self-defense instructors include the following:

 - 3 Years of consistent training in self-defense or martial arts, as attested to by the applicant’s primary instructor and/or colleagues.

 - Minimum of 50 hours of hands-on self-defense teaching